nvinay123/Healthcare-Management-System-A-Full-Stack-Implementation-with-Node.js-React-and-MongoDB/README.md

 mongod

 Run the Server:
-Start the backend server:
+Start the backend server.
+The server will run on http://localhost:5000.

 node server.js
-The server will run on http://localhost:5000.

 Frontend:

 Install Dependencies:
-Navigate to the React app directory and install dependencies: npm install
+Navigate to the React app directory and install dependencies:

+npm install

 Start the React App:
 Run the application:

 npm start

 The app will be available at http://localhost:3000.